Gelfond's constant: The number π^{e}

 It is not known whether or not this number is transcendental.
 Note that, by Gelfond–Schneider theorem, we can only infer definitively whether or not a^{b} is transcendental if a and b are algebraic (a and b are both considered complex numbers).

 In the case of e^{π}, we are only able to prove this number transcendental due to properties of complex exponential forms and the above equivalency given to transform it into (−1)^{−i}, allowing the application of Gelfond–Schneider theorem.

-π^{e} has no such equivalence, and hence, as both π and e are transcendental, we can not use the Gelfond–Schneider theorem to draw conclusions about the transcendence of π^{e}.
+π^{e} has no such equivalence, and hence, as both π and e are transcendental, we cannot use the Gelfond–Schneider theorem to draw conclusions about the transcendence of π^{e}.
 However the currently unproven Schanuel's conjecture would imply its transcendence.